Is there such a thing as an enterprise or corporate culture? An organizational culture? A digital culture? A collaborative culture?

 What does it all mean and why does it even matter?
 In essence we are talking about capabilities and competencies, about focal points and about the almost ‘automatic’ reflex to put customers first, be receptive to change and evolutions (and act upon them), think out of the box and value the critical role of content and information.

-However, these capabilities and ‘reflexes’ which penetrate everything we do across the organization don’t come just like that.
+However, these capabilities and ‘reflexes’ which penetrate everything we do across the organization don’t come just like that and need to be part of your digital transformation strategy.

 They require leadership, change management, a common purpose, involvement and putting the competencies into practice so a genuine culture, in the business context, can emerge.
 Obviously, in essence your core business competencies are human ones, just as in the end your enterprise is composed of people, those that work there now and, in the context of culture, the legacy of founders and people who made the organization what it is, in interaction with other people: your ecosystem.